dbillor/selin-yum/README.md

 You can also host on Netlify, GitHub Pages, Cloudflare Pages, etc.

 ## Design choices
-- Pure client-side React (Vite + TypeScript + Tailwind).
-IndexedDB via Dexie.
+- Client-side React (Vite + TypeScript + Tailwind), with a tiny built-in backend for persistence where needed.
 - PWA with a tiny service worker and manifest for offline use.
 - Evidence-informed defaults and helper text from AAP/CDC/WHO.
 - Conservative scope: trend charts (not percentiles) to avoid embedding large WHO LMS datasets; link to official charts instead.